DaveXNN/Ground-station-for-satellite-tracking/README.md

 ### Driver TB6600

-Driver TB6600 is supposed to control a stepper motor with a power supply 20 V. It has three inputs - ENA (enable), DIR (direction) and PUL (pulse) and four outputs.
+Driver TB6600 is supposed to control a stepper motor with a power supply 20 V. It has three inputs for controling stepper motor - ENA (enable), DIR (direction) and PUL (pulse) and for outputs A+, A-, B+, B-.
 Here is a list of all inputs and outputs of one stepper motor driver:

 | Name | I/O | Connected device| Cable color | Voltage |
 | :--- | :---: | :---: | :---: | :---: |